 While it's simple to say you'll make whatever time is needed to provide for your parent the fact is 29 percent of U.S. caregivers spend an average of 20 hours per week in their caregiving role.
 If you have a family and a job this may be physically impossible to do for any extended period of time.

-If you have siblings or other family members who are willing to contribute to the care you should hold a meeting and get specific commitments of both time and the financial burden.
-Make sure you plan for future costs too, as the cost of care is most likely going to rise with your parents' age.
+If you have siblings or other family members who are willing to contribute to the care, you should hold a meeting and get specific commitments of both time and the financial burden.
+Make sure you plan for future costs too, as the cost of care is most likely going to rise in sync with your parents' age.

-You may be willing to take on the role of caring but not physically able to.
-If you do not have the physical capability to lift your parent if they were to fall or are unable to rise from a chair or bed without assistance you may need to look at alternative care as a solution.
+And while you may be willing to take on the role of caring for your mom and dad, you may not be physically able to.
+If you do not have the physical capability to lift your parent if they were to fall or if you would struggle moving them from a chair or bed without assistance, you may need to look at alternative care as a solution.

 Caregiving is hard work, both physically and mentally.
 It might not be an issue for short-term emergency situations but you must have the physical and mental stamina to continue years and possibly decades, and the burden will become greater as time goes on.

-Plain and simple: you can't do this alone.
+Okay, maybe one more time: you shouldn’t do this alone.
 You need a network of family and friends who are willing and able to step up to the plate if your parent needs round the clock care or if you yourself become incapacitated.

 Your health will be impacted by becoming an informal caregiver.
 Did you know that caregivers who provide care for persons with dementia risk compromising their immune systems for up to 3 years after their caregiving experience ends, thus increasing their chances of developing a chronic illness themselves?
 (1)